funilrys/PyFunceble/docs/usage/terminal.rst

                                 Sets the default timeout to apply to each lookup utilities every time it is possible to define a timeout.
                                 Configured value: 5
+        --max-http-retries MAX_HTTP_RETRIES
+                                Sets the maximum number of retries for an HTTP request.
+                                Configured value: 0
         -ua USER_AGENT__CUSTOM, --user-agent USER_AGENT__CUSTOM
                                 Sets the user agent to use.